anujsharma13/Basicscourse/README.md

 # Basicscourse
-This includes the basic topics of c#
+This includes the basic topics of c# programming language